JesperSqv/wsd-project-1/README.md

 # Project 1: Shared shopping list

 ## Overview
 This web application, "Shopping Lists", is designed for managing shared shopping lists.
 It is built using a three-tier architecture with views, controllers, services, and database layers.
 The main functionality of the application includes creating and managing shopping lists, adding items to the lists, marking items as collected, and providing an overall summary of the shopping lists and items.
-The application is primarily hosted locally at http://localhost:7777.
+The application is hosted at https://wsd-project-1-cz22.onrender.com.

 The repository structure, as well as instructions on how to deploy and test the application, are outlined below.